 Do You Cook A Pork Loin Fat Side Up Or Down

 Most people recommend cooking a pork loin fat side up.
 This ensures as the fat renders, it drips down the meat and adds flavor.
 You can also trim the fat before cooking the meat, but it will lose some flavor.
-Pork Loin tends to be a fairly lean cut of meat, I recommend trimming any fat after cooking your roast.

 Do You Need To Brown A Pork Loin Before Cooking It In The Crock Pot

 Browning a pork loin before cooking your recipe adds lots of flavor to your meat, and is a great way to give your finished meat more depth of flavor.
 For busy parents like me though, it’s not mandatory to make sure your pork loin is flavorful.
-I generally skip browning a pork loin because the cut of meat is large and I’m often in a hurry, but you can absolutely brown it before you cook it in the slow cooker if you choose.

 Use the pan drippings from inside the crock pot and create a delicious pork gravy in ten minutes or less for your dinner.